Sport in Brazil: Swimming

 Cielo at the 2009 US National Championships in Indianapolis.

 Swimming is very popular in Brazil.
 Being a sport usually recommended for children, and suitable for a country with a tropical climate like Brazil, swimming has grown and started to produce important sporting icons.
 Although the country had some success with swimmers like Piedade Coutinho, Tetsuo Okamoto, Manuel dos Santos and José Fiolo, the sport started to become more popular with Djan Madruga, Rômulo Arantes and Ricardo Prado in 1970s and 1980s; going through Gustavo Borges and Fernando Scherer in the 1990s, Brazilian swimming today manufactures great talents in succession.

-Today Brazil has one of the best swimmers in the world, César Cielo, who is an Olympic champion, world champion and world record holder; olympic medalists like Thiago Pereira, Bruno Fratus and Fernando Scheffer; swimmers like Felipe França and Kaio de Almeida who managed to beat world records in their events, as well as medalists in World Championships, such as Nicholas Santos, João Gomes Júnior, Felipe Lima and Guilherme Costa.
-Even female swimming has been developing and creating athletes like Etiene Medeiros, Ana Marcela Cunha and Poliana Okimoto.
-With the multiplication of the emergence of talents, swimming has been standing out and conquering its space.
-Brazil hosted the 1995 FINA World Swimming Championships (25 m) and won the 2014 FINA World Swimming Championships (25 m).
+In the 21st century, Brazil's swimming program was led by César Cielo, an Olympic and world champion who held world records in the 50-meter and 100-meter freestyle events.
+The country has produced several other Olympic medalists, including Thiago Pereira, Bruno Fratus and Fernando Scheffer, as well as athletes who have set world records or won World Championship medals, such as Felipe França, Kaio de Almeida, Nicholas Santos, João Gomes Júnior, Felipe Lima and Guilherme Costa.
+In women's swimming, Brazilian competitors have earned international podiums through athletes such as Etiene Medeiros, Poliana Okimoto, and Olympic champion Ana Marcela Cunha.
+With the increasing emergence of talents, swimming has been standing out and conquering its space.

+Beyond individual athletes, Brazil has hosted the 1995 FINA World Swimming Championships (25 m) and, as a team, won the 2014 FINA World Swimming Championships (25 m).